consoledotdev/home/content/browser-testing/selenium.md

 date: 2021-12-07T07:00:00+00:00
 draft: false
 summary:
-  Selenium is a tool for automating browsers and allows concurrent tesing on a large number of devices spread across the globe.
+  Selenium is a free and open source browser testing framework that powers many other browser testing tools, but requires significant technical knowledge to use.
 Read our review of Selenium - a browser testing tool.
 metaDescription:
-  Selenium is a tool for automating browsers and allows concurrent tesing on a large number of devices spread across the globe.
+  Selenium is a free and open source browser testing framework that powers many other browser testing tools, but requires significant technical knowledge to use.
 Read our review of Selenium - a browser testing tool.
 headerType: fixed
 hideLines: true
 hidePlanes: true